Bitcoin Review 2025: Investment Analysis

 Network Security Model

-Bitcoin's security is derived from its massive hash rate, the computational power securing the network.
+Bitcoin's security is derived from its massive hash rate, which secures the network.
 As of 2025, The Bitcoin network processes over 400 exahashes per second, making it the most secure blockchain in existence.
 This level of security makes a 51% attack economically unfeasible, as the cost would exceed potential gains.

 Transaction Processing